Did you know: Bentonite clay is formed from volcanic ash.

 Looking at nature, many animals will instinctively eat dirt and clay during times of illness or distress to help remove toxins and poisons from their bodies.

-What Is Bentonite Clay?
+What is Bentonite Clay?

-Bentonite clay is rich in minerals like calcium, magnesium, silica, sodium, copper, iron and potassium.
-It also has a wondrous ability to absorb and remove toxins, impurities, heavy metals, and chemicals from the body (similar to that of activated charcoal).
+As I mentioned earlier, bentonite clay is formed from aged volcanic ash, known as “Montmorillonite.”
+This greyish cream-coloured clay is odourless, won’t stain clothes or surfaces, and is rich in minerals like calcium, magnesium, silica, sodium, copper, iron and potassium.
+As with activated charcoal, this clay, too, can absorb and remove toxins, impurities, heavy metals, and chemicals from the body.

 Some of the benefits of taking bentonite clay include:

-- Provides minerals for the body
+- Providing minerals for the body

-- Poultice For Cuts, Insect Bites, Burns, or Stings.
-If the skin problems are more severe, create a poultice by applying a thick layer of clay to the affected area on the skin and place a wet cloth or gauze over the top.
-Then, wrap the area and leave the poultice on, changing it around every 2 hours.
-This treatment may also be used to help relive poison ivy.
+- Poultice for Cuts, Insect Bites, Burns, or Stings.
+If the skin problems are more severe, create a poultice by applying a thick layer of clay to the affected area(s) on the skin and place a wet cloth or gauze over the top.
+Wrap, the area and leave the poultice on, changing it approx. every 2 hours.
+This treatment can be used to also relive poison ivy.

 - For Pets.
 If your pet is throwing up, or showing signs of illness, you can add bentonite clay to their water or mix with water and give it to them orally with a dropper or syringe without the needle.

-- Relieve Mastitis.
+- To Relieve Mastitis.
 Make a poultice of bentonite clay and water and apply to the affected area.
 Repeat each hour until the infection goes.
-Wellness Mama also took bentonite clay internally along with supplementing with vitamin C and fish oil.
+Wellness Mama also took bentonite clay internally along with supplementing vitamin C and fish oil.

 Have you used bentonite clay before?
 What did you use it for?
-Share with us in the comments below!
+Share with us in the comments below.